-All mining related infrastructure, with the exception of items specifically requested by landowners to remain and approved for retention by the relevant authority(ies), will ultimately be removed or made safe for the post-mining land use at mine closure.
+All mining related infrastructure, with the exception of items specifically requested by landowners to remain and approved for retention by the relevant authority/s, will ultimately be removed or made safe for the postmining land use at mine closure.
 The infrastructure items and hardstand surfaces within the various domains are listed within Table 2.3.